zkaarvik/TekSavvyUsageMeter/README.md

 TekSavvyUsageMeter
 ==================

-Very simple chrome extension to view your current usage for the month.
-Will display the amount of usage that counts towards your monthly limit (peak download only).
+Simple chrome extension to view your current usage for the month.
+The extension displays your usage for on and off peak periods, both upload and download as well as a percentage of your monthly cap, if applicable.

-You will need your API key, which can be found on the tekSavvy website.
+You will need your API key, which can be found on the tekSavvy website (https://myaccount.teksavvy.com/ApiKey/ApiKeyManagement).

-Currently in a working but unfinished state.
-I would like to refine the UI as well as add some additional features, like a usage graph.